NOTEBOOK: Asked what country he most admires, Trudeau’s answer is no longer China - National | Globalnews.ca

 WATCH: Canada’s trade minister remains in Beijing, trying for agreement

-And now, at the end of all that, the question which, it seemed clear from his body language, he seemed to expect was coming, if not today, somewhere down the road.
+And now, at the end of all that, the question which, it seemed clear from his body language, he seemed to expect was coming.
 And here he was in Beijing, of all places, hours before meeting Chinese President Xi Jinping — who, by just about any definition, would qualify as a “basic dictator” — being asked about his controversial four-year-old remarks.

 It’s useful to remember that, back then, he was the front-runner in a race to be the leader of the third party in Parliament.
 The NDP was the Official Opposition.
 Stephen Harper’s Conservatives were the government.